mbiemann/weather-data/README.md

 ## 1. Using Jupyter Notebook

-Check the Jupyter Notebook here: [./notebook/weather-with-pandas.ipynb](notebook/weather-with-pandas.ipynb).
+Check the notebook with the answers here: [./notebook/weather-with-pandas.ipynb](notebook/weather-with-pandas.ipynb).

 This script use Python 3 and Pandas library to: